 Only organic coffees from high altitude farms (1600-2200 meters) are considered.
-Only the best tasting lots of Bourbon and Caturra varietals are selected.
-Then only the few super-large 18+ screensize beans are sorted out and sold as “Proprieter’s Reserve Colombian” — a cup with complex flavors of raisin, chocolate, cherry, and walnut.
-A creamy silky body, engaging mild acidity, and clean sweet aftertaste.
+Only the best tasting lots of Bourbon, Caturra, and Typica varietals are selected.
+Then only the few super-large 18+ screensize beans are sorted out and sold as “Proprieter’s Reserve Colombian” — a classic Colombia coffee with traditional taste, mild acidity, and clean sweet aftertaste.

 It’s sold by the La Minita guys — they know fine coffee, and only put their name on the best of the best of the best.
-This year they used a different washing mill which did a better job than the mill they used to use.
-So this is the best batch of Reserve del Patron we've ever had (and this is our 6th year of buying it).
-This is a great Colombian.
-Now keep your expectations in check: It’s a Colombian.
 It’s not a Panama or Ethiopia or a natural processed coffee.
 It’s a washed process Colombia.
 It’s normal tasting coffee.
-But FOR a Colombia, it’s surprisingly good — no defects, no earthy-dirtyness in the taste, pleasant acidity, no bitterness, nice flavor with a hint of black cherry undetones and a buttery mouthfeel.
+But FOR a Colombia, it’s surprisingly good — no defects, no earthy-dirtyness in the taste, pleasant acidity, no bitterness, nice flavor with a hint of nutty and caramel undetones and a buttery mouthfeel.
 It’s also worth noting that despite Colombia being the 2nd largest producer of arabica coffee in the world, it’s hard to find an organic Colombia, which just makes this all the better of a deal.

 Because these are supersized beans that didn’t fall through the screen, all the random artifacts in the coffee ended up in the bag too.
 In the past I’ve found popcorn kernels, wood, nutshells, and stones, so just be aware!
 We pick out whatever debris we find before packaging it up for you, but give it a second look after you roast it to double check that you don’t put a stone in your grinder.